EpistasisLab/ReBATE/README.md

 2.)
 [Download/install Visual Studio Community 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).
 This includes the necessary C compiler.
 It is not necessary to install all of the visual studio components, as this can be slow and take up a good deal of space.
 However make sure that you download and install the 'Desktop Development with C++' and the 'Python Development' workloads as detailed at the following [link](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio).
 Within the Python Development workload, also select the box on the right for Python native development tools.

 3.)
-Once Visual Studio has been successfully installed, there was a remaining bug that required some troubleshooting for the C compiler to be found by the terminal.
-The following fix worked for us:
+Once Visual Studio has been successfully installed, there may be some further troubleshooting for the C compiler to be found by the terminal.
+Try compiling Cython as described below and if it doesn't work try something like the following fix that worked for us:

 (A) [Add this to your PATH environment variables](https://www.java.com/en/download/help/path.xml): C:\Program Files (x86)\Windows Kits\10\bin\x64